Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Making a career plan has many benefits for both employers and employees.
+- Making a career program has numerous benefits for both employees and employers.

 Why Create a Career Development Plan?

-Making a sound career development plan can bring many advantages for employees as well as employers:
+Making a sound career development plan can bring many advantages for employees and employers:

-- Identifies skills gaps that need being addressed.
+- Identifies skills gaps that need to be addressed

-- It provides a structure to self-improvement
+- Offers a structure for self-improvement

-- Helps gain recognition from senior management
+- Helps gain recognition from upper management

 Steps to create Your Career Development Plan